prontopablo/prontopablo/README.md

 &nbsp;

 <h3 align="left">🚧 Projects:</h3>
-[Celtica](https://github.com/prontopablo/Celtica): A physics-based action game where you bend elements to your will
+[Celtica](https://github.com/prontopablo/Celtica): A physics-based fighting game where you bend elements to your will

 &nbsp;